semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 CMD [ "npm", "run", "start" ]
 ```

+What does this Dockerfile do?

+  - Starts from the official Node.js image
+  - Copies the application files.
+  - Runs `npm` inside the container to install the libraries.
+  - Sets the starting command to serve on port 3000.

-To run a development image locally, you can use `docker-compose`:
+To run a development image, you can use `docker-compose`:

 ``` bash
 $ docker-compose up --build